Production of twisted particles in heavy-ion collisions: Introduction

 A twisted (vortex) particle possesses an intrinsic orbital angular momentum (OAM) and can be presented by a wave beam or a packet.
 Wave beams and packets are localized with respect to two and three dimensions, respectively and are characterized by two discrete transverse quantum numbers.
-Free twisted particle beams of photons, electrons, and neutrons can be described in the cylindrical coordinates by the Laguerre-Gauss (LG) wave function \cite{Kogelnik,Siegman,Alda,Pampaloni} (see also Supplemental Material I \cite{SupplementalMaterial}).
+Free twisted particle beams of photons, electrons, and neutrons can be described in the cylindrical coordinates by the Laguerre-Gauss (LG) wave function \cite{Kogelnik,Siegman,Alda,Pampaloni} .
 Free twisted particles can possess huge intrinsic OAMs.
 Photons with OAMs more than 10000$\hbar$ \cite{PNAS} and electrons with OAMs up to 1000$\hbar$ \cite{VGRILLO} have been obtained.
-Twisted photons have unusual properties like a subluminality and nonzero effective masses \cite{SupplementalMaterial,photonPRA}.
+Twisted photons have unusual properties like a subluminality and nonzero effective masses \cite{photonPRA}.
+The general quantum-mechanical solutions for twisted electrons in a uniform magnetic field, as has been recently shown in \cite{arXiv}, have the form of LG beams undergoing spatial oscillations and containing the Landau states as a specific case.
 Charged twisted particles can be recognized by their dynamics \cite{Manipulating,ResonanceTwistedElectrons}, magnetic moments \cite{BliokhSOI}, and specific effects in external fields \cite{KarlovetsZhevlakov,PhysRevLettLanzhou2019,snakelike,arXiv} and collisions \cite{OAMinteraction}.

 The importance of production of twisted particles in heavy-ion collisions (HIC) is evident.
 The similar effect of the global polarization of produced particles \cite{GlPolar} attracts a lot of attention.
-To study the above-mentioned problem at noncentral HIC, one should take into account an appearance of a strong magnetic field \cite{SkokovIllarionovToneev} and a fast rotation of nuclear matter leading to its large vorticity \cite{Baznatetal}.
+To study the above-mentioned problem at noncentral HIC, one should take into account an appearance of a strong magnetic field which is generally a consequence of strong interaction \cite{SkokovIllarionovToneev}, and a fast rotation of nuclear matter leading to its large vorticity \cite{Baznatetal}.
+In this paper, we consider the possibilities to find twisted particles in the highly nontrivial environment provided by HIC, and hereafter the strong magnetic field and large vorticity will be regarded as two independent inherent properties of HIC. \\